ranujap00/ERC-4337/README.md

   - This can save users gas fees and improve the overall efficiency of the Ethereum network.
   - Bundlers can improve the overall efficiency of the Ethereum network by reducing the number of transactions.
   - Bundler is a service that is provided by a third party that runs on a server.
 Bundlers are not decentralized and they are not open source.
+  - Bundler can either include the bundled user ops to the public mempool or they can send it to specific block buildres.
+  - Bundler has to execute the 'simulate' function to verify the on chain execution before handing it to Entry Point.

 ## Entry Point Contract
   - The purpose of an entry point contract is to provide a single point of entry for all user operations (Bundle).